developerwaleed/To-Do-List-/README.md

 ## Welcome! 👋
 # To Do List

-- This is a website that allows users to add the Task  he/she wants to perform.
+- This is a website that allows users to add the Task  he/she wants to perform.😋
-- Can Also remove the selected Task and edit it.
+- Can Also remove the selected Task and edit it.✔️
-- The program allows user to mark the task as completed.
+- The program allows user to mark the task as completed.😉
-- The data is stored into loca storage of browser.
+- The data is stored into loca storage of browser.✔️
+- Items are DRAGABLE 🔥🔥🔥🔥🔥🔥🔥🔥

 ## Built With